MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

         2. You will need access to both your merged working copy and a clone of the `SimSys_Scripts github repo <https://github.com/MetOffice/SimSys_Scripts>`_ (one is available in $UMDIR).
 Run the script ``kgo_updates/meto_update_kgo.sh`` which is located in SimSys_Scripts.

         3. The script will ask you to enter some details regarding the ticket.
-            * Platforms: enter each platform which has a kgo change, lower case and space seperated, e.g. `spice xc40 ex1a`
+            * Platforms: enter each platform which has a kgo change, lower case and space seperated, e.g. `azspice ex1a`
+            * If running on the EX's it will ask for the host you ran on - this can be found from Cylc Review.
-            * Path to your merged working copy - the script will check this exists and will fail if it can't be found.
+            * Path to your local clone - the script will check this exists and will fail if it can't be found.
             * KGO directory: this will default to vnXX.X_tYYYY where XX.X is the version number and YYYY is the ticket number.
             * There are further prompts to the user through the script - in particular to check the shell script produced.

-        4. If running on xc40s the script will ask whether to rsync UM files or lfricinputs files to the XCS.
+        4. If running on EX's the script will ask whether to rsync UM files or lfricinputs files to the other EX hosts.
 Select the appropriate option.

         5. Check that the new KGO has been installed correctly by restarting your suite, retriggering the failed rose-ana tasks and checking they now pass.

-        * e.g. add `--reload` or `--restart` to the rose-stem command ran previously.

         6. Once committed, update the `bit comparison table <https://code.metoffice.gov.uk/trac/um/wiki/LoseBitComparison>`_.